AICoE/OpenShiftKubeAudit/README.md

   -h, --help            show this help message and exit -v VERSION, --version VERSION
-                        Target version of OpenShift to check against
+                        Target version of OpenShift to check against -t TYPE, --type TYPE  Type of audit to perform: yaml, go, helm.
+Currently OpenShift manifests (yaml) are the only supported type
 ```